MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/searchbox.md

 ### Configure search behavior

-Add the `SearchBox` control to your app where you need a search interface that's coupled with a gallery, `DetailsList`, or some control that can display a dataset.
+Add this control to your app where a search interface is needed, usually coupled with a gallery, [`DetailsList`](detailslist.md), or any control that can display a dataset.

 Create a search experience by using the [Search() or Filter()](/power-apps/maker/canvas-apps/functions/function-filter-lookup) expressions that use the value of the `Text` property in the `SearchBox`.